Orange-OpenSource/microtune/README.md

 Models are trained on a dataset different than the dataset used for tests.
 Results and models are pushed to a S3 (can be disabled from an option of the Bash commmand line)

 We use Optuna to tune models's hyper-parameters on X trials.
-For each trials we learn N models using N different Random Seeds (from 4242 up to 4242+N).
+For each trials we learn N models using M different Random Seeds (from 4242 up to 4242+M).

 See in `Experiments.md` the list of experiments already created and their description.